TheHive-Project/Cortex-Analyzers/docs/dev_guides/dockerize-your-custom-analyzers-responders.md

-# Create your own Analyzers or Responders catalog
+# Dockerize you custom Analyzers & Responders

 ## Cortex-Analyzers catalogs
 Since Cortex version 3.0, Analyzers and Responders can be executed as docker containers, and this is useful in several ways.
 The first is you do not have to bother with libraries and dependancies to run the program ; download the image, run it, trash it.